As officials searched for Charlie Kirk's shooter, suspect confessed to his partner, prosecutor says

-PROVO, Utah (AP) — As authorities worked feverishly to find the person who assassinated Charlie Kirk at Utah Valley University last week, the 22-year-old man now charged with the crime was texting with his romantic partner and acknowledging he was the shooter, court documents revealed.
+PROVO, Utah (AP) — During the frantic search to find Charlie Kirk's assassin, the 22-year-old man now charged with capital murder texted his romantic partner and confessed to carrying out an attack he planned for more than a week, court documents said.

+Prosecutors revealed a series of incriminating texts, a hidden note and DNA evidence while announcing the charges and their intent to seek the death penalty against Tyler Robinson in the killing of Kirk, a prominent conservative activist and confidant of President Donald Trump.

-Tyler Robinson fired a single fatal shot from the rooftop of a building overlooking the outdoor venue where Kirk was speaking to about 3,000 people on Sept.
-10, investigators say.
-Afterward, prosecutors say he texted with the partner, who he lived with near St. George, Utah, about 240 miles (387 kilometers) southwest of the campus.
+Investigators say that sometime after Robinson fired a single fatal shot from the rooftop of a Utah Valley University building overlooking where Kirk was speaking to about 3,000 people on Sept.
+10, he texted his partner and said to look under a keyboard.

-He said to look under his keyboard at their home.
-There was a note that said, “I had the opportunity to take out Charlie Kirk and I’m going to take it.”
+There was a note, “I had the opportunity to take out Charlie Kirk and I’m going to take it,” according to court documents.

-After expressing shock, his partner asked Robinson if he was the shooter.
+After expressing shock, his partner who lived with Robinson in southwestern Utah, asked Robinson if he was the shooter.
 Robinson responded, “I am, I’m sorry.”

-The partner apparently never went to law enforcement with the information.
-Robinson remained on the run until the next night, when his parents recognized he was the person in a photo released by authorities as they searched for the shooter.
-They helped organize Robinson’s peaceful surrender.

-The partner was not named in the charging documents that contained the narrative of the shooting and were made public Tuesday when authorities charged Robinson with capital murder and other counts.
-He could face the death penalty.
+Utah County Attorney Jeff Gray said that DNA on the trigger of the rifle bolt-action rifle used to kill Kirk on the campus in Orem, south of Salt Lake City, matched Robinson.
+That rifle had been a gift from Robinson’s grandfather, the prosecutor said.

+Robinson appeared briefly Tuesday before a judge by video from jail.
+He mostly stared ahead as the judge read the charges and said he would appoint an attorney to represent him.
+Robinson’s family has declined to comment to The Associated Press since his arrest.

 Law enforcement officials say they are looking at whether others knew about or aided Robinson in the assassination.
 They have not said if the partner is among those being investigated but have publicly expressed appreciation for the partner sharing information.